White Chocolate Bugles

 This is a perfect sweet snack for a party, great for game day and fun for care packages too!

-She mixes in nuts (which of course makes them healthy!) and adds a little extra texture and salt.
+She mixes in nuts which add great flavor, a little extra texture, and more salty goodness.
 They really are so good and easy to make!

 Since my boys are not nut fans, sometimes I stir in peanuts instead of mixed nuts.
 It makes it more palatable to the boys.